peteroupc/html3dutil/doc/H3DU.Mesh.md

 is TRIANGLE_FAN and some vertices were already given for that mode.

 H3DU.Texture coordinates are a set of 2 values each ranging from 0 to 1, where (0, 0) is the lower right corner of the texture (by default), and (1, 1) is the upper right corner (by default).

 #### Parameters

 * `u` (Type: Number)<br>
-    X-coordinate of the texture, from 0-1.
+    X coordinate of the texture, from 0-1.
 If "v" are null or omitted, this is instead a 3-element array giving the X and Y coordinates, or a single number giving the coordinate for all three dimensions.
 * `v` (Type: Number)<br>
-    Y-coordinate of the texture, from 0-1.
+    Y coordinate of the texture, from 0-1.
 If "u" is an array, this parameter can be omitted.

 #### Return Value